opendocsg/slw-judgments-backfill/2018_SGHCR_14/report.md

 17     When queried as to why the Plaintiff had adduced considerable amounts of evidence of her financial contributions to the Property, Ms Lee explained that this was by way of “background information” only.

 18     Counsel for the Defendants, Mr Alexander Yeo (“Mr Yeo”), disagreed with Ms Lee’s submissions.
 He pointed out that in the very passage cited by Ms Lee, the court had clearly recognised that financial contributions were relevant for determining the common intention of the parties.
-He also added that courts have, on various occasions, considered the sources of funds used for the purchase of property in determining whether a common intention constructive trust arose on the facts, although he acknowledged that these decisions did not relate directly to discovery obligations: see, _eg_ , _Wong Meng Cheong and another v Ling Ai Wah and another_ [2012] 1 SLR 549 and _Ng So Hang v Wong Sang Woo_ [2018] SGHC 162 (“ _Ng So Hang_ ”).
+He also added that courts have, on various occasions, considered the sources of funds used for the purchase of property in determining whether a common intention constructive trust arose on the facts, although he acknowledged that these decisions did not relate directly to discovery obligations: see, _eg_ , _Wong Meng Cheong and another v Ling Ai Wah and another_ <span class="citation">[2012] 1 SLR 549</span> and _Ng So Hang v Wong Sang Woo_ <span class="citation">[2018] SGHC 162</span> (“ _Ng So Hang_ ”).

 19     On the facts of the present case, Mr Yeo submitted that the Plaintiff’s true position was that the alleged common intention was demonstrated by her financial contributions to the Property, as evident from paragraph 1.3.10 of the Plaintiff’s OS Affidavit: